microsoft/CameraTraps/classification/README.md

 For bespoke classifiers, it is likely easier to write a CSV file instead of manually writing the JSON file.
 We then translate to JSON using `csv_to_json.py`.
 The CSV syntax can be found [here](#csv).

-## 2. Validate the classification labels specification JSON file, and generate a list of matching images.
+## 2. Query MegaDB for labeled images

 In `json_validator.py`, we validate the classification labels specification JSON file.
 It checks that the specified taxa are included in the master taxonomy CSV file, which specifies the biological taxonomy for every dataset label in MegaDB.
 The script then queries MegaDB to list all images that match the classification labels specification, and optionally verifies that each image is only assigned a single classification label.